HugoTamaki/github_fetcher/README.md

 ## Notes

 - Initially, I intended to use `mechanize` in the webscraper to fetch data.
 However, to get contribution data, it was not possible because the profile page loads this information via AJAX.
-So I used `selenium-webdriver`.
-With `selenium-webdriver`, it was not possible to use VCR to cache requests.
-In this case, I used the `puffing-billy` gem.
-I used VCR in the project to cache requests to the URL shortener.
+So I used `ferrum`, which doing some research uses less memory and awaits for Javascript to run.
+To allow faster specs, I used `puffing-billy` to cache requests, since VCR would not work for these headless browser requests.
 - I couldn't find the number of stars on the profile.
 - I decided to convert abbreviated numbers to integers, in case the data is used for statistics in the future.
 (Ex: 10.1k - 10100)
-- I needed to add a 1-second delay to allow AJAX data from the profile to load.
-The service that fetches profile data is [FetchGithubProfile](./app/services/fetch_github_profile.rb).
+- The service that fetches profile data is [FetchGithubProfile](./app/services/fetch_github_profile.rb).
 I chose to call the service directly in the controller since this is a test.
 Ideally, in production, the service call should be executed in an asynchronous Job, using sidekiq for example, and use push notifications to redirect the user to the created profile page with a success or failure notification.
+Other solution would be configure a max timeout to fetch data.
 - For URL shortening, I used the Bitly API.
 The relevant service is [this one](./app/services/shorten_url.rb)
 - I chose to organize services into separate classes to facilitate maintenance and testing.
 - I implemented error handling in the services to ensure that failures in integration with external APIs do not break the main application flow.